We went from manufacturing machines that could lift 500 tons to wood-fired flavor that lifts the soul.

 Clyde Park’s restaurant and entertainment venue opens.

-Now called Clyde Iron Works Restaurant & Bar, the facility is owned and operated by Alessandro Giuliani as a premier restaurant, bar and entertainment center.
+Now called Clyde Iron Works Restaurant & Bar, the facility is owned and operated by Alessandro Giuliani as a premier restaurant, bar and event venue.